 16. Steam

 Steam is the average PC gamer’s most prized platform, and if you have some profound confidence in your Chromebook, a world of endless fun awaits you.
-Steam has a library of over millions of games, both purchasable and free, and amounts to a tremendous userbase.
+Steam has a library of millions of games, both purchasable and free, and amounts to a tremendous user base.
 It’s available natively for Mac, Windows, and Linux as well.
-The compatibility on the latter means that Chromebooks also have the opportunity to run Steam and virtually play a plethora of games- both online and offline.
+The compatibility on the latter means that Chromebooks also have the opportunity to run Steam and virtually play a plethora of online and offline games.

 17. FocusWriter

-FocusWriter is for all you Shakespeare-esque people out there who love to write and gather their thoughts on a page.
-Luckily for you, this Linux app lets you write in all its distraction-free glory and sets the tone.
-There’s a minimal background to help you concentrate, and using the full screen; there’s nothing but you and blocks and blocks of text.
+FocusWriter is for all you Shakespeare-esque people who love to write and gather their thoughts on a page.
+Luckily for you, this Linux app lets you write in distraction-free glory and sets the tone.
+There’s a minimal background to help you concentrate, and using the full screen, there’s nothing but you and blocks and blocks of text.

 An optimal yet simple word processor at best, FocusWriter furthers the list by being the 17th addition.
 To install it, please type the following command on the Linux Terminal.